-Wes Craven would prove one of the big successes of that ’80s boom period.
-Granted, he would be guilty of some stinkers, as well as a few polarising oddities along the way, but Fred Krueger would emerge from the eventual rot as one of the most recognisable characters the industry has ever known, buoyed by the kind of game-changing concept that successful franchises are built on.
+Wes Craven would prove one of the big successes of that 80s boom period.
+He would be guilty of some stinkers, as well as a few polarising oddities along the way, but Fred Krueger would emerge from the home video entrails as one of the most recognisable characters the industry has ever known, buoyed by the kind of game-changing concept that successful franchises are built on.
 Krueger would become horror’s first bona fide rock star, a series of increasingly ludicrous sequels turning the fritter-faced child killer into a peewee playmate.
 So ruthless was the New Line marketing machine that kids could buy everything from comic books to pyjamas, each of them sporting Krueger’s less-than-wholesome image.

 Randy: The police are always off track with this shit!
 If they’d watch Prom Night, they’d save time!
 There’s a formula to it.
 A very simple formula!

-Wes would look to the metaphysical in an attempt to resuscitate his career, smartly turning to his most dependable creation for inspiration.
+Craven would look to the metaphysical in an attempt to reinvigorate the genre, smartly turning to his most dependable character for inspiration.
 Largely out of Craven’s hands, Krueger had been transformed from one of horror’s most terrifying creations into a walking parody, and if his most successful creation was ever to be revived something radical was required.
 That something came in the form of 1994‘s Wes Craven’s New Nightmare.
 Filmed two years prior to Scream, this quasi-sequel was a blueprint for its eventual successor, a commercially flawed, yet ambitious effort which saw Freddy cross over into reality to stalk members of the original cast.
 A clever, left-field affair at a time when audiences had grown accustomed to Krueger’s shallow, MTV formula, ‘New Nightmare’ was never going to win over the mainstream, but the seeds of Craven’s self-reflexive concept had been sown.
 All he needed was a fun way to make it blossom.

 Casey: Who’s there?